Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Slave Owner
 NEw
 ##		T	Trait Gates
+###			C	Customizers
+- Lock Merchant behind Trait Gate
+- Lock Hire behind Trait Gate
-###			T	Common Folk
+###			CT	Common Folk
-Attempted
+- Dummy A
+  - Not blocked by lacking trait
+Hobos Aligned
 Only SetRelationshipInitial - search for other occurrences of this trait in the code.
-###			T	Cool Cannibal
+###			CT	Cool Cannibal
-Attempted
-Only SetRelationshipInitial - search for other occurrences of this trait in the code.
+- Dummy D
+  - Blocked
+- Disable Cannibal Hostility
+  - Pending that trait
+- Also set gates to playing vanilla cannibal (lacks CWC trait)
-###			T	Family Friend
+###			C	Family Friend
-Attempted
-Only SetRelationshipInitial - search for other occurrences of this trait in the code.
-###			H	Honorable Thief
-Pending Vendor issues resolution
+- Aligned
+  - Works
+- Shop Gate
+  - Not gated
+- Also set gates to playing vanilla Mobster w###			√	Honorable Thief
+Complete
 ###			T	Scumbag
-Attempted
+Hostile to Scumbag Slaughterer
 Only SetRelationshipInitial - search for other occurrences of this trait in the code.
 ###			√	Cop	Access
 Complete
 ##		C	Utility
+###			C	Hide Traits in Collapsed Groups
+- While in Character Creator, hide traits in Collapsed Groups
+  - Once all traits are in they're going to get hard to manage.
 ###			C	Sort active Traits by Name
 - ScrollingMenu.PushedButton @ 0006
   - Pretty much has exactly what you need.